-YourTango Expert and Therapist Sandy Jardine agrees it's not difficult to find a good therapist but you have to know what you are looking for.
-She advises you ask about their training and experience as a couples therapist, the specific model of therapy they practice and whether or not they'll see you individually as well (which a good couples counselor should not do!).
+YourTango Expert and Therapist Sandy Jardine agrees it's not difficult to find a good therapist but you have to know what you're looking for.
+She advises you ask about their training and experience as a couples therapist — the specific model of therapy they practice and whether or not they'll see you individually, as well (which a good couples counselor should not do!).
 A couple extra practical tips?
-"Talk to them on the phone to get a feel for them prior to making an appointment" and "expect to pay for therapy," she says, as not all insurance plans cover couples counseling — at least in full.
+"Talk to them on the phone to get a feel for them prior to making an appointment" and "expect to pay for therapy," she says, as not all insurance plans cover couples counseling — at least not in full.

 "Some of this statistic is due to the prevalence of alcohol and bad behavior that is connected with sports.
 Sports idealizes the Peter Pan life of never growing up, which is detrimental to the responsibility needed to create healthy relationships and families," YourTango Expert and Therapist Dr. Tina Tessina explains.

-- 44% thought Heidi Klum and Seal were the most in need of couples therapy, followed by Will and Jada Pinkett-Smith (19%), and Brad Pitt and Angelina Jolie (17%) Experts Say Heidi Klum And Seal Need Therapy
+- 44 percent thought Heidi Klum and Seal were the most in need of couples therapy, followed by Will and Jada Pinkett-Smith (19 percent), and Brad Pitt and Angelina Jolie (17 percent)

-- 51% said Kim Kardashian is the celebrity most in need of a dating coach, followed by Rihanna (26%)
+- 51 percent said Kim Kardashian is the celebrity most in need of a dating coach, followed by Rihanna (26 percent)

 - Arnold Schwarzenegger is the politician “most in need of therapy,” closely followed by Newt Gingrich

-- 58% said Barack and Michelle Obama are the celebrities who seem to have the best relationship (followed by Ellen DeGeneres and Portia De Rossi and —garnering 0% of the vote — Tom Cruise and Katie Holmes)
+- 58 percent said Barack and Michelle Obama are the celebrities who seem to have the best relationship (followed by Ellen DeGeneres and Portia De Rossi and — 0 percent of the vote — Tom Cruise and Katie Holmes)

-YourTango Experts connects Experts with YourTango readers through poignant advice, videos and local directory search.
+YourTango Experts connects experts with our readers through poignant advice, videos and local directory search.
 Experts write on YourTango about the issues that most meaningful impact our lives.
-From dating to marriage and intimacy, parenting, self-esteem, mental health and more, our Experts translate their expertise in their private businesses into heartfelt content that our readers eagerly read and consume on a daily basis.
+From dating to marriage and intimacy, parenting, self-esteem, mental health and more, our experts translate their expertise in their private businesses into heartfelt content that our readers eagerly read and consume on a daily basis.